-If there is no decimal point in the input field, then a decimal point is inserted d places from the right side of the input field.
+If there is no decimal point in the input field, then a decimal point is inserted d places from the right side.
+Embedded or trailing blank columns are interpreted as zero.

 The field width w must be greater than or equal to the specified number of decimal places d.
 An input datum optionally may have an exponent (see real conversion on input using Ew.d).